bakdata/aws-lambda-r-runtime/README.md

 aws ec2 run-instances --image-id ami-657bd20a --count 1 --instance-type t2.micro --key-name <MyKeyPair>
 ```

-You can customize the R version by setting the `VERSION` variable.
+You must pass the R version as a parameter to the script, e.g., `3.5.1`.
 The script produces a zip containing a functional R installation in `/opt/R/`.
-Place this archive in the repository and run the `build_runtime.sh` script.
+Place this archive in the repository and run the `build_runtime_and_publish.sh` script.
 This creates a lambda layer named `r-runtime` in your AWS account.
 You can use it as shown in the example.